Ingrian Finnish dialects

-Ingrian dialects (Inkerin suomalaismurteet) are the Finnish dialects spoken by Ingrian Finns around Ingria in Russia.
+Ingrian Finnish dialects (Inkerin suomalaismurteet) are the Finnish dialects spoken by Ingrian Finns around Ingria in Russia.
 Today, the Ingrian dialects are still spoken in Russia, Finland and Sweden.
 In 2010 there were only 20 300 Ingrian Finns left in Russia.
-The Ingrian dialects are gradually dying out, as primarily elderly people speak them anymore, and unlike Standard Finnish, the dialects are not taught in schools.
+The Ingrian dialects are gradually dying out, as primarily elderly people speak them still, and unlike Standard Finnish, the dialects are not taught in schools.

 History

-After Sweden annexed ingria in 1617, many people moved to Ingria from Finland.
-After Russia annexed it again in around 1700, many Russians moved in.
-However the Finnish language stayed because of the Lutheran church, the difference of religion made mixed marriages rare.
+After Sweden annexed Ingria in 1617, many people moved to Ingria from Finland, at the time part of Sweden.
+After Russia annexed it again around 1700, many Russians moved in.
+However the Finnish language stayed because of the Lutheran church; the difference of religion made mixed marriages rare.

 In 1900 the situation changed a lot.
-At first, minority languages were supported; however, around 1930 Finnish was banned and the Ingrian Finns were deported (Deportation of the Ingrian Finns, Genocide of the Ingrian Finns).
+At first, minority languages were supported; however, around 1930 Finnish was banned and the Ingrian Finns were deported and genocided.
 Because of this, language communities broke and Russian influence became larger.